octopus-digital-strategy/octopus-cruncher/README.md

 ##How to start?

 1. Install and activate the plugin
+2. Run composer update commands if necessary
-2. Visit your homepage
+3. Visit your homepage
-3. Open the option Settings/Octopus Cruncher
+4. Open the option Settings/Octopus Cruncher
-4. Select the styles to be crunched
-    - Identify the styles with this [JS Fiddle](http://jsfiddle.net/pagecarbajal/tm00avv2/)
+    - Identify the running this styles on your browser [JS Fiddle](http://jsfiddle.net/pagecarbajal/tm00avv2/)
+5. Select the styles to be crunched

 ###Version 0.1